butaixianran/DazToBlender/README.md

   - Use Principled shader: Uncheck to use iray shader
   - Custom Shape: Check to use custom shapes for bones
   - Use Drivers: Check to use drivers for morphs(shape keys on mesh).
 There are some bugs in those drivers expressions, it's your choice.
+  - SSS Rate: Rate between Principled Subsurface and Daz's Translucency Weight

 ## Notice
 ### EyeClosed shape key
 Be noticed, EyeClosed shape key is not a real shape key, it is a driver of EyeClosedL and EyeClosedR.
 If you don't use drivers, EyeClosed shape key won't work, you need to set EyeClosedL and EyeClosedR directly.

 ### Subsurface
-About Subsurface: Blender will add a very strong blur to subsurface material, which will make you can not see your model clearly.
+Blender will add a very strong blur to subsurface material, which will make you can not see your model clearly.
-So I converted it in this way:
+So it is converted in this way:
-`Blender's Subsurface = Translucency Weight * 0.1`
+`Blender's Subsurface = Translucency Weight * SSS_Rate` (SSS_Rate's default value is 0.1)
 Then you can see your model more clearly.
-You can alwasy make it higher as you wish.
+You can alwasy change SSS Rate on the Panel as you wish

 ---
 * Owner: [Daz 3D][OwnerURL] – [@Daz3d][TwitterURL]